 Within the Counseling Program, we attempt to foster and maintain a safe environment of respect and inclusion for faculty, staff, students, and members of the communities we serve.
 We educate our faculty and students to be social justice advocates for marginalized populations and direct our curriculum to reflect the diversity of our communities and elevate awareness.

 The Counseling Program is committed to building a faculty, staff, and student body that reflects these cultural values.

 The Counseling Program is committed to making reasonable efforts to assist individuals with disabilities in their efforts to avail themselves of services and programs offered by ULM.
 To this end, ULM will provide reasonable accommodations for persons with documented qualifying disabilities.
-If you have a disability and feel you need accommodations in this course, you must present a letter to me from the Self-Development, Counseling, and Special Accommodations.
-If you need accommodation because of a known or suspected disability, you should contact the Director for Disabled Student Services at 318-342-5220 or click here for the Self-Development, Counseling, and Special Accommodations guidelines and policies are found here.
+If you have a disability and feel you need accommodations in this course, you must present a letter to me from the Self-Development, Counseling, and Special Accommodations Center at ULM indicating the existence of a disability and the suggested accommodations.
+If you need accommodation because of a known or suspected disability, you should contact the Director for Disabled Student Services at 318-342-5220 or click here for the Self-Development, Counseling, and Special Accommodations Center website.
+ULM's official accommodations guidelines and policies are found here.

 If you encounter any unforeseen circumstances during the semester that may affect your performance (e.g., physical, or mental illness, family emergency), please let your professor know within 7 days so we can discuss possible accommodations or alternative arrangements.
 Please note that accommodations are not retroactive, so it is important to request them in a timely manner.
 If you have accommodations your professor needs to be aware of, contact them within the first two days of class.

-The University of Louisiana Monroe Department of Counseling

-Consent to Record
+The University of Louisiana Monroe Department of Counseling Consent to Record

-I hereby give permission to , a counselor-in-training

-at the University of Louisiana Monroe who is completing clinical requirements at

-(site name), to record our counseling sessions.

-I understand that these recordings will be used only for the purpose of providing clinical supervision to the counselor-in training, either at the University of Louisiana Monroe or at the student's clinical placement.
-Any person involved in providing or receiving clinical supervision is bound to the same ethical principles of confidentiality as professionals providing counseling.
-All recordings of counseling sessions will be erased no later than the end of the present semester.

-By signing below, I acknowledge that the policies of the recording procedure, supervision, and confidentiality have been explained to me and I have had the opportunity to ask questions.
-I understand I can withdraw this permission to record at any time.

-(Signature of Client)

-(Signature of Witness)

-(Date of Signature)

-(Date of Signature)
+I hereby give permission to , a counselor-in-training at the University of Louisiana Monroe who i s completing clinical requirements at (site nan ne), to record our counseling sessions. ed only for the purpose of providing clinical supervision to the of Louisiana Monroe or at the student's clinical placement.
+Any · nical supervision is bound to the same ethical principles of unseling.
+All recordings of counseling sessions will be erased no later than the end of the present semester. unisering.
+The recordings of econisering sessions will be clusted no later The same of the property states. licies of the recording procedure, supervision, and confidentiality have ortunity to ask questions.
+I understand I can withdraw this permission (Signature of Client) (Signature of Witness) (Date of Signature) (Date of Signature)

-IF THE CLIENT IS A MINOR (UNDER THE AGE OF 18 YEARS) THEIR PARENT OR LEGAL GUARDIAN MUST ALSO SIGN THIS AGREEMENT, BELOW.

-(Parent or Legal Guardian's signature) (Date of Signature)
+MUST ALSO SIGN THIS AGREEMEN R THE AGE OF 18 YEARS) THEIR PARENT OR LEGAL GU NT, BELOW. - - (Parent or Legal Guardian's signature) (Date of Signature)

-ULM Counselor Education Program Telehealth Policy for Practicum & Internship
+The University of Louisiana Monroe Counselor Education Program Telehealth Policy for Practicum & Internship